 The habitat is considered suitable for hazel dormouse.
 Although there are no confirmed records, it should be assumed that this species is present.
 Numerous badger setts have been recorded throughout the wood.
-Queen's Copse is a priority site for Lepidoptera under the joint Butterfly Conservation - Forestry Commission strategy 2014 (Priority C).
-The woodland habitats present support populations of white admiral (Limentis camilla), which is supplemented by a forest road and ride network which has been highlighted as being of significant entomological and botanical interest.
+Queens Copse is a priority site for Lepidoptera under the joint Butterfly Conservation - Forestry Commission strategy 2014 (Priority C).
+The woodland habitats present support populations of white admiral, which is supplemented by a forest road and ride network which has been highlighted as being of significant entomological and botanical interest.

 There are no scheduled monuments within Queen's Copse.
-However, a desk-based exercise commissioned in 2010 and undertaken for Forest Enterprise by AC Archaeology (Queen's Copse, Horton, Dorset: Archaeology and Cultural Heritage Assessment Doc No: ACW255.1/1/0.
+However, a desk-based exercise commissioned in 2010 and undertaken for Forest Enterprise by AC Archaeology (Queens Copse, Horton, Dorset: Archaeology and Cultural Heritage Assessment Doc No: ACW255.1/1/0.
 AC Archaeology.
 April 2010) indicates 11 areas of importance, "A possible prehistoric burial mound and a series of extant earthwork banks....
 A series of water management features, including a possible duck decoy pond, were also identified."
 These unscheduled features will be treated as if they are scheduled.

-Queen's Copse is land dedicated under the Countryside Rights of Way Act 2000 and the site is well-served with Public Rights of Way.
+Queens Copse is land dedicated under the Countryside Rights of Way Act 2000 and the site is well-served with Public Rights of Way.
 Generally access is via the entrance off the Horton Road where there is parking for a very limited number of vehicles.
-Little is known of the recreational activity of this site.

-Summary Statistics of Habitat Types: Queen's Copse
+Summary Statistics of Habitat Types: Queens Copse